neoclide/coc-git/Readme.md

 - Completion support for semantic commit.
 - Completion support for GitHub/GitLab issues.

-to your vimrc or invoke vim command `:CocCommand git.refresh` manually.

 **Note** for GitHub issues completion support:

 - `GITHUB_API_TOKEN=xxx` needs to be set in env to fetch issues from private repositories